The ketogenic diet, also called keto, is a low-carb, high-fat diet that has many benefits.

 MCT Ketogenic Diet: An individualised and structured diet containing highly ketogenic Medium Chain Triglycerides (MCT), allowing for more carb and protein than classic keto.
 Macronutrient Ratio: 1.9:1

-- The Standard Ketogenic Diet (SKD): The Standard Ketogenic Diet Keto is classified with a macronutrient ratio of 75% of your caloric intake consisting of fats, 20% of your caloric intake will come from protein and 5% from carbs.
+The Standard Ketogenic Diet (SKD): The Standard Ketogenic Diet Keto is classified with a macronutrient ratio of 75% of your caloric intake consisting of fats, 20% of your caloric intake from protein and 5% from carbs.

-- The Cyclical Ketogenic Diet (CKD): The Cyclical Ketogenic Diet would typically mean being in ketosis for 5 days of the week and then increasing carbohydrate intake for two days.
-CKD is one way for people who still believe they cannot live without carbs can take baby steps to transition into a more traditional Ketogenic Diet.
+The Cyclical Ketogenic Diet (CKD): The Cyclical Ketogenic Diet would typically mean being in ketosis for 5 days of the week and then increasing carbohydrate intake for two days.